econia-labs/econia/doc/doc-site/docs/integrators/reference-frontend.md

 ## In this tutorial, you will learn how to:

-1. Fork the Econia reference frontend
+1. Clone the Econia reference frontend
 1. Run the frontend locally
 1. Deploy the frontend on Vercel